nordic96/sg_eatwhere/README.md

 * [next-intl](https://next-intl.dev/) used for i18n implementation
 * Roboto + Public Sans Fonts Used for this project

-## 2. Admin Editor (Development Only)

-For managing food location data, an admin editor is available at `/admin/editor` during development.
-This allows CRUD operations on the GitHub Gist data without manually editing JSON files.

 **Features:**
 - Add, edit, and delete food entries
 - Direct integration with GitHub Gist API